-Microbes or microorganisms are small, unicellular organisms which cannot be seen with our naked eyes.
-Some microbes are useful in our day to day life while some are harmful to our health.
+Microbes or microorganisms are minute, unicellular organisms that cannot be seen by naked eyes.
+Some microbes are useful in our day to day life while others are harmful to our health.
 The harmful microorganisms are called pathogens.

 - Diseases caused by bacteria include diphtheria, typhoid, cholera etc.

 - Malaria and sleeping sickness are diseases caused by protozoa.

 - Worms like roundworms, tapeworms could cause diseases like Ascariasis and Taeniasis respectively.

 The microorganisms cause diseases in the following ways:

 - They reach their target site in the body.